tminussi/hacktoberfest-2018-checker/README.md

 ## How to run

-### Backend

-- Navigate to the **server** directory of the project and run **npm install**
+1. Navigate to the **server** directory of the project and run **npm install** in your command prompt
+2. Navigate to the **client** directory of the project and open the **index.html** file in your web browser

+## Other features

-If you use VisualCode, just open it and hit F5.
+- If you use VisualCode, just open it and hit F5.
 It will start debugging at port 3000.

-If you are someone who prefers the cli just run
+- If you are someone who prefers the cli just run
 ```
 $: npm run local
 $: npm run local -- --port 5000 # optionally on a diffrent port